Guide

 Think “when” for chronologies versus “what and why” for summaries.

-Medical chronology
+Medical Chronology

 Medical records chronologies list every encounter by date, documenting treatments, diagnoses, and test and lab results.
 Chronologies are meant to be a comprehensive timeline of treatment.
 They feature visual components to easily articulate timelines to judges and juries when necessary.

-Medical summary
+Medical Summary

 Medical records summaries are equally powerful tools.
-They provide shorter medical narrative at a high level.
+They provide a shorter medical narrative at a high level.
 Summaries empower firms to analyze medical status at a glance.
 They show the significance of those treatments and why they matter for the case.

 Creating an Effective Medical Chronology